jLouzado/patchcording.com/content/blog/2019-10-3-tdd-gimmick/index.md

 ### The Function's API needs improvement

 When you're writing that first test, spend more time designing your unit's signature to be extensible.
-Think of the [Open-Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle), but applied to a specific function instead of a class.
+Think of the [Open-Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle), but applied to a function instead of a class.

-We'll get into the specifics of writing that first test [further down](#your-examples-are-a-bit-weird)
+We'll get into the specifics of writing that first test [further down](#your-examples-are-a-bit-weird).

 ### You're writing too much code too soon